antonioru/beautiful-react-hooks/docs/useSwipeEvents.md

 # useSwipeEvents

-Returns a set of handler setters to control swipe events.<br/>
-It possibly accepts a DOM ref to target the event(s) to.
-If the target is not provided the events will be globally attached to the `document` object.
+A hook that provides a set of handler setters to manage swipe events.
+It can optionally receive a DOM ref to specify the target element for the event(s).
+If no target is provided, the events will be attached globally to the `document` object.

 Available handler setters: `onSwipeLeft`, `onSwipeRight`, `onSwipeUp`, `onSwipeDown`,  `onSwipeStart`,  `onSwipeMove`,  `onSwipeEnd`;

 ### Why? 💡

-- takes care of adding the mouse/touch listeners to handle swipe both globally or to a defined target
+- simplifies the handling of swipe gestures by adding mouse and touch listeners for swipe events globally or to a defined target.
-- takes care of cleaning the listener when the component unmounts
+- handles the cleanup of listeners when the component unmounts, avoiding memory leaks and unwanted behaviors.
-- allows performing abstractions on swipe related events
+- enables the creation of abstractions on swipe-related events, allowing you to focus on implementing your desired functionality without worrying about the details of swipe detection.

 ### Basic Usage: